Document Type : Original Article

 Abstract

-Methodology: This double-blind, longitudinal, controlled clinical trial was conducted with patients at a dental clinic.
-A total of 40 patients—21 females and 19 males, averaging 29.3 ± 6.0 years old—with GSI scores of 2 and 3 were selected.
+Methods: This double-blind, longitudinal, controlled clinical trial was conducted on patients at a dental clinic.
+A total of 40 patients—21 females and 19 males, with average age of 29.3 ± 6.0 years—and GSI scores of 2 and 3 were included.
 The P. granatum PAE was prepared via freeze-drying and enriched with ascorbic acid, potassium sorbate, glycerin, and food coloring.
 A placebo mouthwash, devoid of P. granatum PAE, was also created.
 These mouthwashes, labeled ‘A’ and ‘B’, were administered randomly across two sessions, ensuring each patient received both types.
 The GSI was assessed before and after administration during the impression procedure.

 Conclusion: The study confirms that P. granatum PAE is a powerful antiemetic.
-Its inclusion in mouthwash formulations can significantly lower GSI scores, thereby improving patient compliance with orthodontic procedures.
+Its inclusion in mouthwash formulations can significantly reduce GSI scores, thereby improving patient compliance with orthodontic procedures.

 Keywords